A Survey on Deep Learning Techniques for Action Anticipation: Methods

+\textit{Spatio-temporal graph structure.} Human-object interactions unfold in both space and time, motivating spatio-temporal graph models whose nodes represent scene entities and edges encode their interactions~\cite{jain2016structural,qiLearningHumanObjectInteractions2018,sunRelationalActionForecasting2019}.
+The key design choice lies in how node features are updated.
+Jain\etal~\cite{jain2016structural} used per-node LSTMs over concatenated messages; Qi\etal~\cite{qiLearningHumanObjectInteractions2018} and Sun\etal~\cite{sunRelationalActionForecasting2019} learned adaptive adjacency weights via attention, akin to Graph Attention Networks~\cite{velivckovic2017gat}, isolating spatial and temporal dependencies by pairing the graph with a GRU~\cite{chung2014gru}.
+Li\etal~\cite{li2021restep} argued that such isolation ignores spatio-temporal co-occurrence and proposed a ConvGRU-based~\cite{ballas2015convgru} relational network (STRN) that jointly captures both.

-\textit{The underlying intention.} To get something done, humans perform a sequence of actions dictated by an intention~\cite{kruglanski2020habitual}.
+\textit{The underlying intention.} To get something done, humans perform a sequence of actions dictated by an intention~\cite{wu2017anticipating,kruglanski2020habitual}.
 It is therefore advantageous to understand human intention to anticipate how a person would act in the future.
-Following this idea, some works~\cite{roy2022latentgoal,roy2022predicting,mascaro2023intention,zhao2023antgpt} built a \textit{top-down} framework (refer to Fig.~\ref{fig:abstraction_level}) to explicitly infer the intention and use the intention to constrain the variability of future actions.
+Following this idea, some works~\cite{roy2022latentgoal,roy2022predicting,mascaro2023intention,zhao2024antgpt} built a \textit{top-down} framework (refer to Fig.~\ref{fig:abstraction_level}) to explicitly infer the intention and use the intention to constrain the variability of future actions.
 Specifically, Roy and Fernando~\cite{roy2022latentgoal} used a stacked LSTM to derive the latent goal from the observed visual representations, and exploited the concepts of \textit{goal closeness} and \textit{goal consistency} to guide the predictions.
 Goal closeness suggests actions should align with the latent goal, while goal consistency maintains this alignment over a sequence.
 Mascaro\etal~\cite{mascaro2023intention} proposed estimating human intention with an MLP Mixer~\cite{tolstikhin2021mlp}.
 By taking the past actions, the estimated intention, as well as a latent vector sampled from a latent distribution based on the reparameterization trick from VAE as input, a transformer decoder was used to generate a sequence of future actions.
-Zhao\etal~\cite{zhao2023antgpt} proposed first recognizing human actions and then feeding the recognized actions as discretized labels to the ChatGPT~\cite{chatgpt} to get both the goal and future actions.
 Zatsarynna and Gall~\cite{zatsarynna2023goal} integrated goal estimation into a multi-task framework, demonstrating improved performance compared to the counterpart that lacks goal estimation.